wp-plugins/jquery-html5-file-upload/readme.txt

 Features

-View files at admin console:
+1. View files at admin console:
    View the uploaded files at the wp-admin console

-Multiple file upload:
+2. Multiple file upload:
    Allows to select multiple files at once and upload them simultaneously.

-Drag & Drop support:
+2. Drag & Drop support:
    Allows to upload files by dragging them from your desktop or filemanager and dropping them on your browser window.

-Upload progress bar:
+4. Upload progress bar:
    Shows a progress bar indicating the upload progress for individual files and for all uploads combined.

-Preview images:
+5. Preview images:
    A preview of image files can be displayed before uploading with browsers supporting the required JS APIs.

-No browser plugins (e.g. Adobe Flash) required:
+6. No browser plugins (e.g. Adobe Flash) required:
    The implementation is based on open standards like HTML5 and JavaScript and requires no additional browser plugins.

-Graceful fallback for legacy browsers:
+7. Graceful fallback for legacy browsers:
    Uploads files via XMLHttpRequests if supported and uses iframes as fallback for legacy browsers.

-HTML file upload form fallback:
+8. HTML file upload form fallback:
    Allows progressive enhancement by using a standard HTML file upload form as widget element.

-Cross-site file uploads:
+9. Cross-site file uploads:
    Supports uploading files to a different domain with cross-site XMLHttpRequests or iframe redirects.

-Multiple plugin instances:
+10.Multiple plugin instances:
    Allows to use multiple plugin instances on the same webpage.

-Customizable and extensible:
+11.Customizable and extensible:
     You can change the settings from the admin panel.

 == Installation ==